dahnte/parasitic-worms/extended_script/README.md

 For the most basic setup, redirect `/v/20/headless-min.js` to `https://sylvodsds.gitlab.io/webliero-extended-scripts/headless-extended.js` in headless to host an Extended room.
 After you do this run this script in console at [Webliero Headless](https://www.webliero.com/headless).

-More information on extended [here](https://www.vgm-quiz.com/dev/webliero/extended).
+More information on Extended [here](https://www.vgm-quiz.com/dev/webliero/extended).

 ## Technical
 *Currently the only way to change the script's parameters is through console or altering the script before running*